oshodiS/RepoAgent/markdown_docs/repo_agent/chat_langchain/utilities.md

 **Output Example**:
 "Repeat the question as it is.
 Do NOT add requests for additional information or clarification if not in the original question.
 Do NOT answer the question."
 ## FunctionDef get_readme_path(root_path)
-**get_readme_path**: The function of get_readme_path is to retrieve the path of the README.md file located in the root of a repository.
+**get_readme_path**: The function of get_readme_path is to retrieve the path of the README.md file in the specified repository root directory.
 **parameters**:
-- root_path: The root path of the repository where the README.md file is to be searched.
+- root_path: The root directory path of the repository.

 **Code Description**:
-The get_readme_path function uses a regular expression pattern to match the README.md file in a case-insensitive manner.
-It iterates through the files in the specified root path using os.walk and returns the full path of the README.md file if found.
-If the README.md file is not found, it returns None.
+The get_readme_path function starts by compiling a regular expression pattern to match README.md or README.txt files in a case-insensitive manner.
+It then normalizes and obtains the absolute path of the root directory.
+By traversing the directory structure using os.walk, the function searches for files that match the specified pattern.
+If a matching file is found, the function returns the full path to that file.
+If no matching file is found, it returns None.

-The function is designed to assist in locating the README.md file within a repository, which can be crucial for accessing important information or documentation related to the project.
+In the project context, the get_readme_path function is utilized by the load_docs method in the GeneralModel class to determine the path of the README.md file in the repository.
+This path is crucial for loading documents for further processing within the GeneralModel instance.

 **Note**:
-- It is essential to ensure that the README.md file follows the expected naming convention for successful retrieval.
+- It is essential to ensure that the README.md file follows the expected naming conventions for successful path retrieval.
-- Make sure to provide the correct root path of the repository when calling this function to locate the README.md file accurately.
+- The root_path parameter should point to the root directory of the repository for accurate path determination.
+- Proper initialization of the GeneralModel instance is necessary before invoking the load_docs method to ensure correct document loading.

 **Output Example**:
-If the README.md file is found in the root path of the repository, the function will return the full path to the file.
-Otherwise, it will return None.
+If the README.md file is found in the specified repository root directory, the function may return a path like: "/path/to/repository/README.md".
 ## FunctionDef load_docs(path_marksdown)
 **load_docs**: The function of load_docs is to load documents from a specified path by walking through the directory structure, using a DirectoryLoader to load Markdown files, and returning a list of all loaded documents.
 **parameters**: